osmannyildiz/osmannyildiz/README.md

 ## Nice to see you here 👋

-> I'm looking for a company to perform my summer internship.
+> I'm looking for a company to perform my summer internship at.
 > Wouldn't you like to be that company?
 > Just reach me at: [iamosmannyildiz@gmail.com](mailto:iamosmannyildiz@gmail.com)